Death is like a bulldozer. It pummels and pounds you leaving bruises and scars in its wake. Some never heal from the wounds it inflicts.

 The knitting kept her arthritic fingers flexible.
 I hanker today for the sound of the clicking of her knitting needles.

 But it is in her spiritual discipline that my mother was a giant.
 Between the hours of 4h00 and 6h00, she would pray and meditate to her guru Bhagawan Sri Sathya Sai Baba.

 This was followed by the reading of spiritual texts.
 She strived to implement spiritual values such as love, Kindness, forgiveness, and compassion in her daily life.

 BEARING THE LOSS

 An only child, my mother spoilt me.
 Unlike most Indian girls, I did not learn to cook at a young age.
 In fact, few demands were made of me in terms of household chores.
 My domestic skills were almost zero.

 When I was diagnosed with an auto-immune illness, I relied even more on my mother.

 Her master plan was to nurture and nourish me with food.
-It was the only way she knew to ease the burden of life with a chronic illness.
+It was the only way she knew to ease the burden of living with a chronic illness.